 Unity Center for Behavioral Health is not allowing visitors.
 The specific exception is that two (2) same parents or direct caregiver per day for the hospital stay, age 18 or older (who are cleared via screening protocol), may visit a pediatric hospitalized patient.
 Visiting hours are 9 a.m.– 9 p.m.

-- All visitors must wear a mask
+- All visitors of pediatric patients must wear a mask

 - Visitors must continue wearing their mask while they are in the patient’s hospital or exam room.